 by Christopher Zoukis

 In August 2015, the Seventh Circuit Court of Appeals reversed a district court’s grant of summary judgment in favor of prison officials accused of being deliberately indifferent to a prisoner’s serious medical needs, and remanded the case for a trial on the merits.
-The defendants ...
+The defendants prevailed at ...

 by Christopher Zoukis